hasbiyallah01/linnked/README.md

-🌸 Linnked
-“Send a meaningful message – with a Linnk.”
+🌸 Linnked – Send a meaningful message, with a Linnk

-Linnked is a platform designed to anonymously match students on Valentine’s Day (and beyond), using smart prompts and class-based interests to help them send meaningful messages while keeping interactions safe, exciting, and context-aware.
+Linnked is a playful yet thoughtful platform designed to help students build meaningful social connections in a safe and exciting way.

+Inspired by Valentine’s Day (but made for any time of the year), Linnked lets students send anonymous, heartfelt, or fun messages through smart prompts and shared academic interests.
+By keeping identities hidden until there’s mutual consent, the platform ensures that interactions are joyful, safe, and respectful.

 🚀 What is Linnked?
-Linnked is currently in development.

-The vision is to create an anonymous student matching platform where students can:
+Linnked is an anonymous student matching and messaging platform currently in development.

+The platform helps students:
-✅ Sign up securely using their student emails
+✅ Sign up securely with verified student emails
-✅ Answer fun, smart prompts to build personality profiles ✅ Send meaningful messages anonymously to someone they love ✅ Receive a response if the recipient approves the Linnk ✅ Reveal identities only if both parties agree
+✅ Express personality by answering fun, smart prompts ✅ Send anonymous messages to someone they admire or care about ✅ Give/receive meaningful responses if the recipient approves the Linnk ✅ Choose to reveal identities only when both parties agree

-With Linnked, you can send a message to someone you love anonymously, and if they approve it, you get a response, opening the door for a joyful, safe connection.

-The goal is to build joyful, safe, and meaningful social connections in academic environments during Valentine’s Day or similar events.
+🌸 Think of it as a safe, fun, and meaningful way to spark new friendships, connections, and joyful moments in schools and universities.

+🎯 Why Linnked?

+Most student matching platforms focus on random pairings or generic chats.
+Linnked is different:
+📝 Context-aware prompts → Messages aren’t random; they’re guided by smart, personality-driven prompts.
+🔒 Privacy first → All signups are verified with student emails, and identities are never revealed unless both users opt in.
+💌 Meaningful connections → Designed for students who want to go beyond shallow interactions.
+🎉 Event-based fun → Perfect for Valentine’s Day, campus events, or just for sparking joy on ordinary days.

+🌟 How it Works
+Sign Up → Students register using their school email to ensure a trusted environment.
+Build Profile → Answer fun, engaging prompts to shape your personality profile.
+Send a Linnk → Write a heartfelt or playful anonymous message to someone.
+Wait for Approval → If the recipient likes the Linnk, they can respond.
+Reveal (Optional) → If both parties agree, identities are revealed and the connection goes beyond anonymous.

+🛠️ Development Status
+Linnked is currently in active development 🚧.
+Features being built include:
+Secure email-based authentication
+Anonymous messaging with moderation tools Prompt-driven profile system
+Approval-based response flow
+Optional identity reveal system
+Stay tuned for updates as we bring Linnked to life!

+🤝 Contributing
+We’re excited to grow Linnked with the help of developers, designers, and students who believe in safe and meaningful social connections.
+Ways to contribute:
+Report issues or suggest features
+Help refine the prompt and matching system
+Contribute to design, development, or testing

+📌 Vision
+To make academic spaces more joyful by empowering students to connect meaningfully, whether through Valentine’s Day surprises, event-driven matches, or everyday anonymous messages that brighten someone’s day.

+✨ With Linnked, you don’t just send a message—you send a meaningful moment.